mlabs-haskell/styleguide/README.md

 A copy of a configuration file with these settings is provided in this repository.

-Each source code line MUST be at most 100 characters wide, and SHOULD be at most 80 characters wide.
+Each source code line MUST be at most 80 characters wide.

 ### Justification